bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 principle of DST -- non-determinism.
 We want to ensure that all possible interactions which can introduce non-determinism have been removed, such that there is only one logical series of steps that leads to a particular outcome.
-In distributed systems parlance, this is serializability.
 The simplest way of achieving this is by providing your state machine, or the state machine driver a single interface for all non-deterministic interactions.

 This interface in my case was the `Simulator` trait, which housed all external systems methods